johro897/oura_old/README.md

 1. Oura component will exchange the code for a token and update on the next schedule.
 If you want, you can force a sync from `Developer Tools` > `Services` > Service: `homeassistant.update_entity` + Entity: the Oura sensor and calling the service once (or twice after a break).
     *  If the entity is not updating, check your logs for any potential errors.

+### HACS
+This repository is prepared for HACS and could be installed as a custom repository

 ## Configuration